seedon198/PyScrape/README.md

 # PyScrape

-PyScrape is a web scraper wrote in python3 using beautiful soup 4 library, PyScrape takes one input i.e. sku id from a known website and will start to scrape and organize data on a csv file. also it downloads product images and stores it in their respective folders. the code might be buggy as i built this for one time job and have no plans to maintain it.
+PyScrape is a web scraper written in python3 using beautiful soup 4 library, PyScrape takes one input i.e. sku id from a known website and will start to scrape and organize data on a csv file. also it downloads product images and stores it in their respective folders. the code might be buggy as i built this for one time job and have no plans to maintain it.

 #### Installation
 Clone the repository: